surgiie/blade-cli/README.md

     filePath: '/path/to/file/to/render',
     options: [
         'force'=> true, // force overwrite existing rendered file 'save-directory'=>'save-to-dir' // optional directory to save rendered file to.
-Default is current directory.
+Default is the directory the file is in.
     ]
 );